Listing is live – what now? 5 steps to more applications

 Step 2: Check the title – is it immediately clear which role is meant?

 «Staff member wanted» – for what? «Team reinforcement» – in which area?
 Job titles that don't immediately say which role is meant get ignored – no matter how good the rest of the listing is.
+A ZHAW study of 196 listings confirms: if someone reads the title and doesn't understand what the role is, they don't click.

 Step 3: Sharpen the questionnaire – do you have the knockout question?